 SECTION 1.
 Election and Qualifications.
-The Board of Directors shall elect the officers of the Company, which shall include a Chief Executive Officer, a Chief Financial Officer, a President and a Secretary, and may include, by election or appointment, a Chief Operating Officer, one or more Vice-Presidents (any one or more of whom may be given an additional designation of rank or function), a Controller, a Treasurer and such Assistant Treasurers, Assistant Controllers, Assistant Secretaries, and such other officers as the Board may from time to time deem proper.
-Each officer shall have such powers and duties as may be prescribed by these By-laws and as may be assigned by the Board of Directors or (except in the case of the Chief Executive Officer) the President.
+The Board of Directors shall elect the officers of the Company, which shall include a Chairman of the Board of Directors, Chief Executive Officer, a Chief Financial Officer, a President and a Secretary, and may include, by election or appointment, one or more Vice-Presidents (any one or more of whom may be given an additional designation or rank or function), a Controller, a Treasurer and such Assistant Treasurers, Assistant Controllers, Assistant Secretaries, and such other officers as the Board may from time to time deem proper.
+Each officer shall have such powers and duties as may be prescribed by these By-laws and as may be assigned by the Board of Directors or the President.
 Any two or more offices may be held by the same person except the offices of President and Secretary.